 What is mediation?

-Mediation is a form of negotiation that is assisted by an independent person (“the mediator”), who controls the negotiation process.
+Mediation is negotiation assisted by an independent person (the mediator), who controls the process.
 The mediator does not make a decision regarding the dispute (unless the parties agree to this happening) and it is up to the parties to decide the outcome.

 What are the advantages of mediation?

-Mediation is also confidential and held on on a “without prejudice” basis.
-This means that anything said during the course of the mediation cannot be used subsequently in any arbitration or court proceedings, except in limited circumstances.
+The discussions between the parties at a mediation are “without prejudice” and confidential.
+“Without prejudice” means that anything said during the course of the mediation cannot be used subsequently in any arbitration or court proceedings, except in limited circumstances.

 What are the disadvantages of mediation?